azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 The QnA Maker works by serving up answers using Q&amp;A pairs, these can be entered manually, uploaded as a file, or taken from a web page that has Q&amp;As.

-In **qnamaker.ai** go to the **settings** page and, in the URLs section, enter the following URL – for want of something better, a page about eating one&#39;s spirit animal:
+In **qnamaker.ai** go to the **settings** page and, in the URLs section, enter the following URL – for want of something better, a page about eating one&#39;s spirit animal (something I found on a search engine when looking for FAQ pages):

 [https://www.mcsweeneys.net/articles/eating-your-spirit-animal-an-faq](https://www.mcsweeneys.net/articles/eating-your-spirit-animal-an-faq)